hantsy/cargotracker-regapp/README.md

 This new app is rewritten for [Eclipse EE4J Cargotracker backend system](https://github.com/hantsy/cargotracker).

 * Rebuilding the whole UI with JavaFX
-* Using CDI(Weld) as IOC container instead
+* Using CDI(JBoss Weld) as IOC container
-* The client and server communication is switched to Jaxrs
+* The client and server communication is switched to Jakarta Restful Service(JAX-RS)